Do you wonder how to announce your podcast effectively? Looking for ways to promote the show to your email list?

 Your email subscribers aren’t casual listeners who wander across your episodes on iTunes.
 They’re devoted followers who specifically want to hear from you.

-7 Steps to Promote Your Podcast to Your Email List
+Seven Steps To Promote A Podcast To Your Email List

 Before you send an announcement email that notifies your subscribers of new content, you’ll find it useful to send a teaser email that lets them know something interesting will be available soon.